Alfresco/alfresco-content-app/docs/getting-started.md

 At runtime, the application-level strings have the highest priority.
 That means you can replace the value of any ADF resource string if needed.

-For example, let's change the title of the "Create Folder" dialog shipped with the ADF.
+For example, let's change the title of the "Create Folder" dialog that was shipped with ADF.
 Modify the `/src/assets/i18n/en.json` file and append the "CORE" section like in the example below:

 ```json